 This page collects information on transportation projects - road and bridge work, bike lanes, and proposals for transportation projects - in and around ANC 5E01 and Edgewood.
 For more information, contact me directly.

-Monroe Street Bridge Reconstruction
+Monroe Street Bridge Reconstruction (completed 2019)

 Irving Street Crosstown Bike Lanes